Jo Beverley

 Mary Josephine Beverley (née Dunn; 22 September 1947 – 23 May 2016) was a prolific English-Canadian writer of historical and contemporary romance novels from 1988 to 2016.

-Her works are regarded as well researched, filled with historical details, and peopled by communities of interlinked characters, stretching the boundaries of the historical romantic fiction genre.
-They have been translated into several languages, and she has received multiple awards.
+Her works have been translated into several languages, and she has received multiple awards.

-Biography

 Early life and education

 Mary Josephine Dunn was born 22 September 1947 in Lancashire, England.
 She was of Irish descent.

 At age 11, she went to an all-girls boarding school, Layton Hill Convent, Blackpool.
 At 16, she wrote her first romance, with a medieval setting, completed in instalments in an exercise book.
 She read history and American studies at Keele University in Staffordshire from 1966 to 1970, where she earned a degree in English history.
 The broad-based learning of Keele's foundation year and the availability of archived Regency-period newspapers were useful resources to enable her to develop her fiction writing.

 On 24 June 1971, she married Ken Beverley, whom she met at Keele.